AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ![](assets/create-dropdown.png)

-Right clicking a drop-down filter provides the following options:
+Right-clicking a drop-down filter provides the following options:

 * **[!UICONTROL Add label]**: When you add a drop-down filter to a project, a label is automatically set to the component name.
-If you delete the label, you can re-add it with this option.
+If you delete the label, you can add it again with this option.
 * **[!UICONTROL Delete label]**: Remove the text above a drop-down filter.
 * **[!UICONTROL Delete drop-down filter]**: Removes the drop-down filter from the panel.